WebberZone/crp-taxonomy/readme.txt

 Contributors: webberzone, Ajay
 Donate link: http://ajaydsouza.com/donate/
 Stable tag: 1.6.0
-Requires at least: 4.9
+Requires at least: 5.0
-Tested up to: 5.4
+Tested up to: 5.6
 License: GPLv2 or later

 Restrict the related posts to the same category, tag or custom taxonomy.
 Requires Contextual Related Posts.

 == Description ==

+**This is the penultimate version of Related Posts by Categories and Tags.** Contextual Related Posts v3.0.0 will incorporate all the functionality of this plugin.

-[CRP Taxonomy Tools](https://webberzone.com/downloads/crp-taxonomy/) is an extension for [Contextual Related Posts](https://webberzone.com/plugins/contextual-related-posts/) that adds another degree of related posts matching by adding the option to restrict these related posts to the same category, tag or custom taxonomy.
+[Related Posts by Categories and Tags](https://webberzone.com/downloads/crp-taxonomy/) is an extension for [Contextual Related Posts](https://webberzone.com/plugins/contextual-related-posts/) that adds another degree of related posts matching by adding the option to restrict these related posts to the same category, tag or custom taxonomy.

 Additionally, you can also disable the contextual matching engine either on posts/pages or on only custom post types.